justineuro/mdgBookSVGKit/README.md

 pdflatex -synctex=1 -interaction=nonstopmode -shell-escape mdgBookSVGv1.tex
 pdflatex -synctex=1 -interaction=nonstopmode -shell-escape mdgBookSVGv1.tex
 ```

+Also, line 32 of the `HOWTO` is set by default so that each new book created contains 250 minuets.
+One may wish to change this number, as desired, to some other counting number.
+This has to be done before issuing the `bash HOWTO` command within the `mdgBookSVGKit-master` directory.

 ## Related Sites
 - [Mozart](https://marian-aldenhoevel.de/mozart/) - A site maintained by Marian Aldenh&ouml;vel allows the visitor to generate a MDG (user-specified or randomly-generated) and the corresponding audio (<tt> midi</tt>, <tt>wav</tt>) and image files (<tt>pdf</tt>, <tt>png</tt>) based on *Musikalisches W&uuml;rferspiel, K. 516f*.